-The University of Wisconsin-Milwaukee (UWM) Certificate in Blood Banking trains students to meet the critical need for medical laboratory scientists in the workforce that make sure donated blood is safe for use in blood transfusions and other procedures.
+The University of Wisconsin-Milwaukee (UWM) Certificate in Blood Banking/Immunohematology trains you to meet the critical need for medical laboratory scientists that make sure donated blood is safe for use in blood transfusions and other procedures.

 Why choose us?

-- The Medical Laboratory Sciences Program has been accredited by the National Accrediting Agency for the Clinical Laboratory Sciences (NAACLS) since 1987.
+- Our Medical Laboratory Sciences Program has been accredited by the National Accrediting Agency for the Clinical Laboratory Sciences (NAACLS) since 1987.

 - Coursework includes lecture and laboratory courses that focus on application and preparation for the nationally-recognized certification exam (American Society of Clinical Pathology Board of Certification (ASCP-BOC) Technologist/Scientist in Blood Bank).

-- The Certificate Program is available to returning, non-degree students who wish additional credentials in Blood Banking/Immunohematology for career development/enhancement.
+- The Certificate is available to returning, non-degree students who want additional credentials in Blood Banking/Immunohematology for career development/enhancement.

 What can I do with a Certificate in Blood Banking/Immunohematology?

 Successful completion of the UWM Certificate in Blood Banking/Immunohematology allows you to sit for the American Society of Clinical Pathology Board of Certification (ASCP-BOC) Technologist/Scientist in Blood Bank national certification exam and be employable in a medical laboratory or blood center.
-Planned curriculum meets entry-level practitioner competency as outlined by the American Society for Clinical Laboratory Science.
+The curriculum meets entry-level practitioner competency as outlined by the American Society for Clinical Laboratory Science.

-Students must earn at least a 2.50 GPA and a grade of C or better in the courses listed above to obtain the certificate.
+To be awarded the Certificate you must earn a minimum 2.50 GPA and a grade of C or better in the courses listed below.